isnehalpawar8777/Door_dash_food_delivery_pred/README.md

 num_distinct_items: number of distinct items included in the order

 min_item_price: price of the item with the least cost in the order (in cents)

+max_item_price: price of the item with the highest cost in the order (in cents)

+total_onshift_dashers: Number of available dashers who are within 10 miles of the store at the time of order creation

+total_busy_dashers: Subset of above total_onshift_dashers who are currently working on an order

+total_outstanding_orders: Number of orders within 10 miles of this order that are currently being processed.